jmbatrina/cs140-project1-rsdl/README.md

 # **CS 140 Project 1: xv6 Rotating Staircase Deadline Scheduler**

 ## **Description**
-For this Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
+For this collaborative Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
 Main languages used are C and x86 assembly.

 The RSDL uses an Active set and an Expired set alongside the process table as scheduling heuristics